 - 1. Approving the Annual Reports on Corporate Governance Remunerations Audit Committee Social Responsibility of Kuwait Real Estate Company (AQARAT). - 2.
 Periodically reviewing the financial results of the Company and comparing these results with the financial statements issued for different periods. - 3.
 Approving the periodic and annual financial statements of Kuwait Real Estate Company. - 4.
-Following up on all the legal issues of the Company. - Approving the policies and procedures complementing the Governance Rules and regulatory compliance. - 6.
-Approving the re-appointment of the external auditor M/s Grant Thornton Al Qatami & Al Aiban & Partners. - 7.
+Following up on all the legal issues of the Company. - 5.
+Approving the policies and procedures complementing the Governance Rules and regulatory compliance. - 6.
+Approving the re-appointment of the external auditor Messrs.
+Grant Thornton Al-Qatami & Al-Aiban & Partners. - 7.
 Following up on the Company's activities with the Executive Management and holding periodic meetings. - 8.
 Reviewing the reports and recommendations issued by the Nominations and Remunerations Committee, and supervising the works of the committee on the annual evaluation process for members of the Board of Directors and Executive Management. - 9.
-Following up on the results of the activities of the committees derived from the Board through reviewing and discussing the periodic reports issued by such committees. - 10.
-Holding regular meetings with those responsible for the internal audit departments, following up the results of their work, and discussing the remarks of regulatory entities. - 11.
+The ability to understand and analyze the nature and size of the risks facing the company's activities, as well as knowledge of the sustainability risks represented by environmental issues. - 10.
+Following up on the results of the activities of the committees derived from the Board through reviewing and discussing the periodic reports issued by such committees. - 11.
+Holding regular meetings with those responsible for the internal audit departments, following up the results of their work, and discussing the remarks of regulatory entities. - 12.
 Attending training workshops.